Buckhannon-Upshur High School

-Buckhannon-Upshur High School (B-UHS) is a high school located in Buckhannon, West Virginia, United States with approximately 1,300 students.
+Buckhannon-Upshur High School (B-UHS) is a high school located in Upshur County, West Virginia, United States.
+It enrolls approximately 1,300 students.
 It is located at 270 B-U Drive, about two miles south of Buckhannon city limits.
 The school offers grades 9-12, and serves all of Upshur County with some students from surrounding counties.
-Randy West serves as principal of Buckhannon-Upshur High School.

-The school's stated mission is to "improve our community by providing the opportunity for every student to grow socially and academically every day."
+Katie Woofter is the current principal.

 History

 Buckhannon High School began in a wood frame building on East Main Street in Buckhannon in 1881.
-The school remained there until 1909 with the construction of a new facility on College Avenue.
+The school remained there until 1909, with the construction of a new facility on College Avenue.
 A gymnasium was added in 1922.
 In 1925, Upshur High School opened its doors on Route 20 about one mile south of Buckhannon High.
-Buckhannon High, a 7-12 school, was designated for the city kids; Upshur High, a 9-12 school, was designated for the county, or country kids.
+Buckhannon High, a 7-12 school, was designated for the city students; Upshur High, a 9-12 school, was designated for the county, or country students.

 Prior to the Great Depression, each West Virginia county had several district school boards.
-To save on expenses each county was consolidated into its own school district.
+To save on expenses, each county was consolidated into its own school district.
 As part of this action, the Upshur County School Board consolidated the two schools in 1933, creating Buckhannon-Upshur High School.
-The city and county students continued to meet in separate buildings until 1958, but all extracurricular activities, such as band and athletics met together as Buckhannon-Upshur High School.
+The city and county students continued to meet in separate buildings until 1958, but all extracurricular activities, such as band and athletics, met together as Buckhannon-Upshur High School.

-In the early 1920s, Victoria High School, the school for Upshur County's black population located on Victoria Street less than one block from Buckhannon High, burned down due to a faulty heating system.
+In the early 1920s, Victoria High School, the school for Upshur County's Black population located on Victoria Street less than one block from Buckhannon High, burned down due to a faulty heating system.
 No students were present at the time of the incident.
 A new 1-12 grade facility was built on Baxter Street near West Virginia Wesleyan College.

-After World War II, Upshur County's black population dwindled considerably.
-Many black families left, seeking jobs in northern industrial areas as part of the Great Migration.
-With just three or four black high school students in the county, it was decided that they should be bused to Kelley-Miller School in Clarksburg so that racial segregation could be maintained.
+After World War II, Upshur County's Black population dwindled considerably.
+Many Black families left, seeking jobs in northern industrial areas as part of the Great Migration.
+With just three or four Black high school students in the county, it was decided that they should be bused to Kelley-Miller School in Clarksburg so that racial segregation could be maintained.
 In 1954, Upshur County's school system was integrated.
-The few Upshur County black students were integrated into the city branch of Buckhannon-Upshur High School without incident.
+The few Upshur County Black students were integrated into the city branch of Buckhannon-Upshur High School without incident.